PUMPKIN PROJECT FOR KIDS!

 If you get stuck, check out the video that features how to make the ‘Torus’ the spiral technique, in a previous post, ‘Recycled Robot for kids!’ to remind you and you are good to go!

-Hold on to your kitchen paper towel tubes, which are longer and slightly wider, collect your finished toilet paper inner tubes and viola you are half way there, for your ‘Pumpkin project for kids!’
+Hold on to your kitchen paper towel tubes, which are longer and slightly wider, collect your finished toilet paper inner tubes and viola you are halfway there, for your ‘Pumpkin project for kids!’

-So you may ask, why would we need to make mini Pumpkins? well why not!
+So you may ask, why would we need to make mini Pumpkins? well, why not?

 SOME TIPS!

-• You may need disposable gloves, as it can get quite messy handling the Pumpkin turning it whilst you colour it up.
+• You may need disposable gloves, as it can get quite messy handling the Pumpkin and turning it whilst you colour it up.

 • Allow the paint to dry, as this will harden up the cardboard and the sections.

-• You can use tea-lights, they look like little candles, but the fake version, if you can fit them inside the centre of the pumpkin.
+• You can use tea lights, they look like little candles, but the fake version, if you can fit them inside the centre of the pumpkin.

-• You could paint a face on the Pumpkins using a black felt tip pen, or cut up black paper into triangular shapes and stick them onto the Pumpkin instead.
+• You could paint a face on the Pumpkins using a black felt-tip pen, or cut up black paper into triangular shapes and stick them onto the Pumpkin instead.

 So let’s talk about the real Pumpkins!